imzhangjinming/Cpp-primer-notes/README.md

 # Cpp-primer-notes
-Notes I take when reading cpp primer 5th edition.
+The notes I made while reading the fifth edition of Cpp Primer.